 - 14.01 The Executive shall consist of the president, the vice-president, the secretary, the chair, and the vice-chair.
 The Executive shall from time to time prepare agendas for meetings of the Board and ensure that the meetings of the Board have sufficient information and alternatives available to them in order to deal with the matters included on such agendas.
-During the intervals between the meetings of the Board, the Executive shall possess and may exercise (subject to any restrictions which the Board may from time to time make) all of the powers of the Board in the management and direction of the day to day operation of LCC (save and except only such acts as must by the Act be performed by the Board itself) in such manner as the Executive shall be reported to the Board at the meeting next succeeding such actions and shall be subject to revision or alteration by the Board; provided that no acts or rights of the parties shall be affected or invalidated by any such revision or alteration. - 14.02 The Board shall establish the following Standing Committees: a Finance Committee, a Governance Committee, a Personnel Committee and a Committee for Mission and Social Ministry Services.
+During the intervals between the meetings of the Board, the Executive shall possess and may exercise (subject to any restrictions which the Board may from time to time make) all of the powers of the Board in the management and direction of the day to day operation of LCC (save and except only such acts as must by the Act be performed by the Board itself) in such manner as the Executive may deem best in the interest of the LCC in all cases in which specific direction shall not have been given by the Board.
+All actions of the Executive shall be reported to the Board at the meeting next succeeding such actions and shall be subject to revision or alteration by the Board; provided that no acts or rights of the parties shall be affected or invalidated by any such revision or alteration. - 14.02 The Board shall establish the following Standing Committees: a Finance Committee, a Governance Committee, a Personnel Committee and a Committee for Mission and Social Ministry Services.
 Such committees shall consist of not less than three persons appointed by the Board.
 At least one member of each Standing Committee must be a director.
 Each such committee shall elect its own chair and appoint its own recording secretary and establish its own procedures.
 Minutes of each committee meeting shall be kept by the recording secretary of the committee and shall be forwarded to the secretary. - 14.03 The president shall be an ex-officio non-voting member of each Standing Committee. - 14.04 The Finance Committee shall oversee the work and activities of the administrator.
 It shall review work programs on spending budgets for presentation to the Board.
 It shall have authority to amend budget allocations between meetings of the Board and shall report all such actions to the next meeting of the Board for ratification or amendment. - 14.05 The Governance Committee shall from time to time review the overall performance of the Board and shall report its finding and comments following such review to the Board.
-The Governance Committee shall also make recommendations to the Board concerning emerging best practices of corporate governance to improve Board performance and accountability; ensure the development of Board policies and procedures on an ongoing basis to advance good corporate governance and to ensure their incorporation into a Governance Manual following approval by the Board; develop and implement a process for assessing, on an annual basis, the performance of the Board; monitor compliance with the requirements of the Act and the Statutory Bylaws; and consider and make recommendations on any matter that may involve a conflict of interest.
+The Governance Committee shall also make recommendations to the Board concerning emerging best practices of corporate governance to improve Board performance and accountability; ensure the development of Board policies and procedures on an ongoing basis to advance good corporate governance and to ensure their incorporation into a Governance Manual following approval by the Board; develop and implement a process for assessing, on an annual basis, the performance of the Board; monitor compliance

-- 14.06 The Personnel Committee shall develop policies to be administered by the administrator governing the employment and remuneration of all executive staff and employees of LCC. - 14.07 The Board may from time to time appoint such other committees as it may deem advisable, but the functions of any such committee shall be advisory only.
+- with the requirements of the Act and the Statutory Bylaws; and consider and make recommendations on any matter that may involve a conflict of interest. - 14.06 The Personnel Committee shall develop policies to be administered by the administrator governing the employment and remuneration of all executive staff and employees of LCC. - 14.07 The Board may from time to time appoint such other committees as it may deem advisable, but the functions of any such committee shall be advisory only.